hansi-b/JavaFxTemplate/README.md

 ## Limitations

-- The main class cannot be run from within Eclipse (seems like [this bug](https://github.com/eclipse/buildship/issues/658))
+- Works with the command line and in IntelliJ, but not in Eclipse (most likely related to [this problem](https://github.com/eclipse/buildship/issues/658)).